rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 2.1.3.
 Services
-Domain Services encapsulate specialized business operations, often involving complex algorithms or interactions with external resources.
-Use Cases leverage Domain Services to delegate specific tasks or access specialized functionalities.
+Core Services encapsulate specialized business operations, often involving complex algorithms or interactions with external resources.
+Use Cases leverage Core Services to delegate specific tasks or access specialized functionalities.

-The following code snippet illustrates a potential implementation of a timer Domain Service:
+The following code snippet illustrates a potential implementation of a timer Core Service:

 ```
 class TimeState: